You are listening to the Sean Hannity Radio Show Podcast.

 I think that's really dangerous for him.

-I'm gonna say this.
+First, I'm going to say this.

-Okay, I understand your advice as a liberal democrat.
+Okay, I understand your advice as a liberal Democrat.

-You don't want Trump though.
+You don't want Trump.

-I'm not telling anybody everybody wants to know what does Hannity know?
+Everybody wants to know, what does Hannity know?

 Who does he talk to?

-Because I walk into the media room the other night and all the media starts following me because they know where the interviews are gonna be.
+You know, the media, it's hilarious because I walk into the media room the other night and all the media starts following me because they know where the interviews are going to be.

-So I'm like trying to help them do their job, and they're like little hangers on.
+So I'm like trying to help them do their job and they're like little hangers on.

-Anyway, I will tell you that Obamacare will come up, Benghazi will come up, the real state of the economy.
+Anyway, I will tell you that Obamacare will come up.

 I mean, Lester Holt sounded like everything was just lollipops and cotton candy.

-But you know, I don't think that is impacting.
+But, you know, I don't think that is impacting.

 That's the entertainment portion of tonight's programming.

-And all the people in poverty on food stamps, on the unemployment lines out of the labor force that can't buy a house That are suffering needlessly because of big government that Hillary wants to double down on stupid.
+But the real substance of this election is about all the statistics that I gave out yesterday and all the people in poverty on food stamps, on the unemployment lines, out of the labor force that can't buy a house, that are suffering needlessly because of big government that Hillary wants to double down on stupid.

-And then she wants to double down on a stupid foreign policy that can't that won't vet refugees, that'll put Americans at risk, that won't secure our borders, and a strategy that will literally keep giving the Iranians more of our money.
+And then she wants to double down on a stupid foreign policy that won't vet refugees, that'll put Americans at risk, that won't secure our borders, and a strategy that will literally keep giving the Iranians more of our money.

 I mean, that's what the election's really about.

-Look, I give her credit.
+And Hillary, look, I give her credit.

 She memorized her lines.

-She gets an A plus for memorizing her lines.
+She gets an A-plus for memorizing her lines.

 A plus.

-Anyway, 800, 941, Sean.
+Anyway, 800-941, Sean.

 By the way, you know what was a really cool story?